 Pressing and releasing the power button turns the marker on.
-The battery indicator will show the current power level of your battery with a flickering red, yellow, or green LED.
-After, it will show a solid or blinking blue LED (unless changed from the default).
+The LED on the bottom of the board will show the current power level of your battery with a flickering red, yellow, or green LED.
+After, the status LED in the power switch will show solid or blinking blue.
 To turn off, press and hold the power button for 1.5 seconds, until the LED turns off, then release.
 Every time the marker is turned on, the eyes are enabled.
 The marker can be turned off regardless of the state of the eyes.